simbosky/coursera-developing-data-products-wk4/DDP-WK4-PITCH/DDP-WK4-Pitch/index.md

 ---  .myRed

 ## Introduction
-This presentation sets out the exploratory data analysis of the IBM HR Analytics dataset.
+This presentation sets out my pitch for a Shiny App that explores data the IBM HR Analytics dataset.
 This is a fictional dataset provided by IBM scientists and hosted by Kaggle [here](https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset).
 The dataset enables an exploration of the features that might predict why someone would leave the company.

+This app is great as it might help you stop your employees leaving!
-In this presentation we will:
+In this pitch you will get to:

-+ Display some exploratory graphs
++ See some exploratory graphs
 + Link to the Shiny app that supports this pitch

 --- .smallCode

-## A First Exploration
+## Lower Paid People Might Go!
 The data shows a strong skew towards lower paid employees for both men and women, and with very similar proportions in the payscale.